 You have to start by figuring out how you’ll be working with those that will be using the system.
 You have to find out what they require and serve to them exactly as they prefer it without complicating anything.

-In other words, you’re creating a system design that’s centered on the end-user.
-The end goal should be to create a system that’s both task-oriented and user-centered.
+In other words, you’re creating a system design that’s centred on the end-user.
+The end goal should be to create a system that’s both task-oriented and user-centred.

 Interface elements must be consistent with how they behave.
 In which case, you have to make sure that consistency is factored into the project right from the designing phase.
 That way, you’ll have an easy time integrating the various components for a more streamlined system.